AvishkarArjan/Number-Identifier-Tensorflow/README.md

 # Number-Identifier-Tensorflow

 A Python (Jupyter) program , implementing a Neural Network using Tensorflow , to predict numbers from 0-9 based on a Dataset of Handwritten Number images.
+Simple, but awesome.
 ## Technologies/ Frameworks/ Libraries used

  - [Tensorflow](https://www.tensorflow.org/)